compensation for products you purchase. Read our full Affiliate Disclosure here.

 Help them grow in Responsibility

 Sure, we’ve mentioned understanding the “actions=consequences,” aspect of responsibility, but it’s equally important that our kids understand that they have a responsibility to their families.
 Households don’t run themselves, but kids won’t know that unless we take the time to teach them that everyone pitches in to do their part.
 Even toddlers are capable of helping put away their toys.
 Preschoolers can empty small trash cans and put away folded clothes.
 You can decide what responsibilities are age appropriate, but have them doing something!
-Talk to your kids about the roles that you and your husband play in keeping things going in your house.
+Talk to your kids about the roles that the adults play in keeping things going in your house.
 They need to know that responsibility requires things being done whether we feel like it or not.
-Parents go to work even when they’re tired; meals are prepared and clothes are washed even when we’d rather sit on our bums and watch TV, etc. This ongoing conversation does a lot to help the kids understand the important part they play in the family dynamics, paves the way to transition into more responsibility as a teenager, and will eventually be a huge blessing to their future spouse, kids, and employers/employees.
+Parents go to work even when they’re tired.
+Meals are prepared and clothes are washed even when we’d rather sit on our bums and watch TV.
+This ongoing conversation does a lot to help the kids understand the important part they play in the family dynamics, paves the way to transition into more responsibility as a teenager, and will eventually be a huge blessing to their future spouse, kids, and employers/employees.

 Of course, instilling these principles in your child’s heart does not guarantee a life of making smart decisions on their part, or a close relationship between you both.
 But it does lay a solid foundation from which they are better prepared to face life well-equipped.
 And it also makes it more likely that you can both enjoy the teen years…together.